openforcefield/openff-docs/source/index.md

 ## Getting Started

 Instructions for installing and using OpenFF software can be found at [](install) and in the project-specific documentation below.
-If you want to understand how to use OpenFF force fields, or you want to see what's possible, see [](modelling).
+If you want to understand how to use OpenFF force fields, or if you want to see what's possible, see [](modelling).

 ## Standards